What is a DWR and How to Renew the DWR on your Jacket?

 Nikwax DWR durable water repellency Renewal

 Ever feel like your waterproof jacket looks like it’s getting wet?
 Well, that’s because it is likely getting wet — on the outside anyway.
 Here’s why: Your jacket’s DWR (durable water-repellent) finish is worn out.
-All waterproof, breathable jackets (and pants) include a DWR coating, even with a waterproof, breathable membrane like GORE-TEX.
+All waterproof, breathable jackets (and pants) include a DWR coating, even when they feature a waterproof, breathable membrane like GORE-TEX.

-GORE-TEX ProFirst, it’s essential to understand that there are two types of waterproof clothing: Good old-fashioned rubberized rain gear like you’d wear on a fishing boat and modern, waterproof, breathable outerwear like we wear for backcountry skiing and hiking.
+GORE-TEX ProFirst, it’s essential to understand that there are two types of waterproof clothing: Good old-fashioned rubberized rain gear like you’d wear on a fishing boat and modern, waterproof, breathable outerwear like we wear for backcountry skiing and hiking that features a membrane to seal out moisture.

 The rubberized rain gear variety does not need a DWR coating because it’s rubberized on the outside and designed to shed water without breathing.
 However, the waterproof, breathable outerwear used for skiing and hiking relies on a laminated construction with an internal waterproof membrane like GORE-TEX (or one of the many alternative waterproof, breathable membranes on the market) to seal out water.
 You can learn more about different types of GORE-TEX in our guide to GORE-TEX.